 - You could even use frozen cherries.
 Defrost and drain.
 Use the liquid you strain off in place of the syrup.

-- Combine the chopped chocolate and the butter in a microwave safe bowl.
+- Combine 9 ounces semi sweet chocolate and 8 oz unsalted butter in a microwave safe bowl.
 Microwave for 1 minute, stir to combine.
 Microwave for 30 second increments, stirring between increments, until all the chocolate is melted.
-Add the brown sugar, granulated sugar, salt, vanilla and 1 tablespoon of the reserved cherry syrup to the chocolate, stir to combine.
+Add 8 oz granulated sugar, 4 oz brown sugar, ½ teaspoon salt,1 teaspoon vanilla extract and 1 tablespoon cherry syrup to the chocolate, stir to combine.

-- Add the eggs, stir until combined and then continue to stir vigorously for another 30 seconds.
-Add the flour, stir until combined.
+- Add 4 large eggs, stir until combined and then continue to stir vigorously for another 30 seconds.
+Add 5 oz all purpose flour, stir until combined.
 Fold in the cherries.